-If you’re a dog owner looking for alternative physical activity because you can’t clock the gym or studio time (or a beginner runner hoping to use this time to get in shape) we pulled advice from three Gunner family members who are veterans when it comes to running with their dogs.
-Maybe they’ll inspire you – and Addison and the person writing this article, too – to pound some pavement or find some trails.
+If you’re a dog owner looking for alternative physical activity because you can’t clock the gym or studio time (or a beginner runner hoping to use this time to get in shape), we pulled advice from three Gunner family members who are veterans when it comes to running with their dogs.
+Maybe they’ll inspire you – and Addison and the person writing this article, too – to pound some pavement or find some trails with your dog.

 We talked to dog owners who run with their canine partner, and between their advice and our research from expert sources, here are the basics to start to run with your dog.

 - If you have any concerns about their health (or if the breed is okay to run) double-check with your vet.
 Just like humans, not all dogs are born runners…

 - Don’t start too young.
 Hold off on any major running with your dog until they are fully grown, to avoid developmental issues.